nataliastanko/DockerVolumesReactTutorial/README.md

     docker run -it imageID npm run test

 Type ```w``` then ```p``` option and write ```App.test.js``` to excercise some interactivity.

+## Step 6.

+## Update tests configuration to work live

+### Attach to the existing container

+Run

+    docker-compose up
+    docker ps

+Copy ID of running react-app container and run

+    docker exec -it 69533969f08f npm run test

+or

+#### Use Docker Volumes

+Create a second service and run

+    docker-compose up --build

 ***